DragonSWDev/3dmaze/README.md

-# 3D Maze - Inactive
+# 3D Maze - Abandoned
 This is the simple 3D game written in C++ with Irrlicht Engine.
 You have to solve randomly generated maze.
 Game is currently unfinished.
+Note: Project is officially abandoned (well it was abandoned long time ago but now it's oficially!).
+I've created another C++ 3D maze game (with SDL2 and OpenGL), please check glMaze repository for source code.

 ### Installation guide